 EU students studying in the UK

-As Brexit has now happened the transitional arrangement will end on 31 December 2020.
-This means on 1 January 2021 EU nationals who have never lived in the UK will have to apply for a visa to work, study and live in the UK.
+As Brexit has now happened the transitional arrangement has now ended.
+This means from 1 January 2021 EU nationals who have never lived in the UK will now have to apply for a visa to work, study and live in the UK.

 Information for New Students

 As a result of coronavirus (Covid-19) and social distancing measures, teaching and learning at the RCA for academic year 2020/21 will be blended – a combination of online and, where safe, face-to-face activities.